 - Climbing wall

-- Leisure Pool
+- Leisure Pool with beach entry

 - Tot splash zone with spray features